-However, much is preserved and the Route 66 Historical Associations and private groups have done alot to preserve these vintage treasures.
+However, much is preserved and the Route 66 Historical Associations and private groups have done a lot to preserve these vintage treasures.
 As you travel along, you will often see a sign or marquee of the vintage road as these icons of history are preserved, though their buildings are long gone.
 In June of 2018, the National Trust for Historic Preservation included Route 66 on its 11 most at risk sites that highlights architectural and cultural spots it deems in danger from development or neglect.
-Meanwhile, the Mother Road is up before congress for designation as a National Historic Trail (as of June 28 no action taken).
+Action to preserve the Route is still pending in Congress.

 Traveling the road, you will experience everything from the frustration of finding the route in a metro city to being pleasantly surprised by the next small town that you venture into.
-The landscape quickly changes from the hustle and bustle of metropolitan area, to quiet meandering roads, to tall grass prairies, where you feel as if you might be the only person left on earth.
+The landscape quickly changes from the hustle and bustle of the metropolitan area to quiet meandering roads, to tallgrass prairies, where you feel as if you might be the only person left on earth.